Nacho-the-Kat/krc721-airdrop/README.md

 ## Overview

-Katdropper is a command-line tool that allows you to send KRC721 NFTs to multiple wallet addresses in bulk.
+This is a command-line tool that allows you to send KRC721 NFTs to multiple wallet addresses in bulk.
 It uses a two-step transaction process (commit and reveal) to ensure secure and reliable NFT transfers.

 ## Prerequisites